VojtekLukas/english-for-designers/aboutme.md

 <p>My other passion is winter sports.
 I am skiing since i was 2 years old and now during holidays I work as a Ski and SNB instructor at Vítkovice.</p>
 <p>
  Naturally my other likes are music and films, sometimes videogames when i have time for that.
+ My favorite films are from Edgar Wright (i just love well writen and edited visual comedy) especially the Cornetto trilogy and films by Quentin Tarantino.
+ My go to music genres are: DnB, Rap, and some experimental masterpieces.
 </p>

 -[My Work](work.md)